- A Message from the Archbishop

 As the needs of the Catholic community have evolved so has Mount Hope Catholic Cemetery.
 Rich in heritage, it continues to be a hidden gem in the heart of Toronto providing both ground and cremation burial options.

-Holy Rosary Columbarium Garden at Mount Hope Catholic Cemetery.
+Holy Rosary Columbarium Garden at Mount Hope Catholic Cemetery

-our Catholic tradition, cremation commands the same dignity and respect as full body burial.
+Our Catholic tradition, cremation commands the same dignity and respect as full body burial.
 One of the decisions that families face when cremation is selected is how to proceed with placement of the cremated remains once the process of cremation is completed.
 This means placement in a worthy container, and all who handle them should do so with care and reverence until final burial.

 Mount Hope Catholic Cemetery offers columbaria niche burial for families who have selected cremation.
 The Holy Rosary Columbarium Garden is a free-standing columbarium, which was blessed by Reverend M. Pearse Lacey.
 These beautifully sculptured columbaria contain cremation niche spaces where urns may be placed.
 A bronze plaque with a photo may be attached to the niche to memorialize the deceased.